-Dr. Márton Gellért Vági (52) graduated in 1987 from the department of foreign economics at the Karl Marx University of Economic Science (today the Corvinus University of Budapest), where he also earned his doctorate in 1994.
+Dr. Márton Gellért Vági graduated in 1987 from the department of foreign economics at the Karl Marx University of Economic Science (today the Corvinus University of Budapest), where he also earned his doctorate in 1994.
+Between 1987 and 2000 he was university lecturer, since 1994 he has been senior university lecturer.
 Between 2000 and 2006 he worked at the State Holding and Privatisation Co. (ÁPV Ltd.), as managing director, deputy CEO and then CEO.
 Between 2006 and 2010 he was Chairman of the National Development Agency.
-From July 2002 until 1 January 2011 he was a member of the Board of Directors of FHB Plc., during which period he also spent four years as Chairman of the Board, Since 2010 he has been general secretary of the Hungarian Football Association.
+From July 2002 until 1 January 2011 he was a member of the Board of Directors of FHB Plc., during which period he also spent four years as Chairman of the Board.
+Since 2010 he has been general secretary of the Hungarian Football Association.
 He has authored or co-authored more than 80 research papers, essays and books.
-He has been a member of OTP Bank's Supervisory Board since 29 April 2011.
-As of 31 December 2013 he held no ordinary OTP shares.
+He has been a member of OTP's Supervisory Board since 2011.
+He has been a member of the OTP Bank's Audit Committee since 2014.
+As of 31 December 2014 he held no ordinary OTP shares.